AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-tag-xdm.md

 The following sections describe suggested data elements and other common data elements that you can configure.

 There are various types of data elements.
-Two common data elements that you might want to configure are: one that captures the page name that persons are viewing on your site, and another that captures the Experience Cloud ID of each person who visits your site.
+A common data element that you might want to configure is one that captures the page name that persons are viewing on your site.

-After you configure these two data elements, you can configure additional data elements for the specific data you want to capture.
+After you configure the page name data element, you can configure additional data elements for the specific data you want to capture.

 Finally, after you define all your desired data elements, you need to assign the data elements to the [schema you created](/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md) earlier.
 To do this, you define an XDM data element, which provides a representation of your XDM schema.